roytang/blog/content/quotes/tic.md

 ### 3

-On learning how to make code readable: "These are things you must seek out on your own."
+On learning how to make code readable: &quot;These are things you must

+seek out on your own.&quot;

 ---

 ### 4

-"I can choose to pass on the bestness"
+&quot;I can choose to pass on the bestness&quot;

 ---